 I know when I’m in this place it’s time to get present and feel into what is there.
 So recently when I found myself in this place, I started to pay closer attention.
 I noticed the self-judgement and frozen feeling in my body.
 I acknowledged where I was and what I was feeling.
 Under the judgement and frozen feeling was fear, anxiety.
 I curated my social life so I was only around people who feel safe or nurturing because I was feeling so vulnerable.
 When I couldn’t help but be around people that didn’t feel safe, I was on guard and my defences were up because this is what was needed.

 I allowed myself to feel all my feelings, even the defensiveness, numbness and disorientation.
 They are all welcome.
 They are all needed.
 They are part of my humanity.

 I allowed myself to give up.
 I indulged in the defeat.
 It was a relief to not have to pretend that I was on top of things and stop resisting the inner dissolution and unravelling.

 I did what needed to get done but nothing more.

 Making a meal felt like a lot but I did it anyway because this was what I could do to nourish and care for myself.
-I acknowledged that there were times when I could not even muster the ability to cook.
+I acknowledged that there were times in the past when I could not even muster the ability to cook.
+It was different this time.
+I could still cook.
 This was something to notice, be grateful for and appreciate.